-See NuVeda Operating Agreement, Ex.
-3, pp. 18-19.
+See NuVeda Operating Agreement, pp. 18-19.

-As set forth above, AAA no longer has jurisdiction over the Arbitration and that matter has been closed.
-Moreover, the NuVeda Operating Agreement specifically provides that any post Arbitration proceedings be filed with this Court.
-Thus, this Court is the proper place to bring Terry's claim for rescission, setting aside the dismissal and eventually, for declaratory relief regarding the Terry Interest.
+As set forth above, AAA no longer has jurisdiction over the Arbitration and that matter was closed on March 20, 2019.
+The NuVeda Operating Agreement specifically provides that any post Arbitration proceedings be filed with this Court.
+Thus, the district court, as Judge Gonzalez acknowledged in her Court Minutes, is the proper place to bring Terry's claim for rescission and ultimately, any related claims, such as that for declaratory relief regarding entitlement to the Terry Interest.